skip to Main Content

 Your durable power of attorney plays a very important role near the end of your life.
 Once you determine your candidate, they will have the ability to make critical health care decisions when you become physically or mentally incapacitated.
 If you have any preferences for how long you want to be on life support, they will make the call for you.

-As with other elements of estate planning in Texas, you could also change your mind and find your original choice to be unworthy for the role.
+As with other elements of estate planning in Texas, you could also change your mind and find your original choice to be unworthy of the role.
 Perhaps they have shown themselves to be untrustworthy, an accident occurred to them, or they were more associated with your spouse before your divorce.
 Regardless of the reasoning, you should familiarize yourself with how to revoke their title should you decide to change your representative.

 Record the revocation

 While you can orally perform the revocation in Texas, it is better that you put it in writing so you can simply copy it and distribute it to those who need it.
-The document needs your name, a statement that you are of sound mind and your approval to revoke the power of attorney.
-You should also include the dates of when this happened as well as the date of when the original durable power of attorney document was signed.
+The document needs your name, a statement that you are of sound mind, and your approval to revoke the power of attorney.
+You should also include the dates of when this happened as well as the date when the original durable power of attorney document was signed.
 You can also include this revocation information when writing about your new power of attorney if you want to get two tasks done.

 Contact the prior agent